owennolson/Password-Generator/README.md

 ## Description

 All the necessary files and code for the challenge 3 password generator.
+(I added the emojis for fun)

 ## Image
 ![image](./images/_C__Users_owenn_bootcamp_assignments_Password-Generator_index.html.png)